 My buddy and I loaded in the boat, shoved off and headed down to what is called “the forks of the river” – this is where the Neches and Angelina rivers merge just north of Dam B.

 We turned around, and headed north, back towards our camping site.
-Just before the camp site, there is a cut that works its way into a slew.
+Just before the camp site, there is a cut that works its way into a slough.
 We turned in there, kill the main motor and switched to the trolling motor.

-As we eased into the slew, my buddy and I spotted a bunch of “noodles.”
+As we eased into the slough, my buddy and I spotted a bunch of “noodles.”
 Noodles are where people take 2 – 3 inch diameter swimming pool floats, and cut them 4 – 6 inches long, tie a string, weight and hook to the float, write their name on the side, and toss them in the water.
 Its kinda like a trot line, but a little bit different.
 Noodles can move with the tide and current – where a trot line is tied to a log or tree.

-The next 3 or so hours we spent trolling through the slew, fishing, and looking at the sights.
+The next 3 or so hours we spent trolling through the slough, fishing, and looking at the sights.
 My buddy and I spotted some nice camping spots, but your only supposed to camp in designated areas.